velexi-research/VLXI-Cookiecutter-DVC-Dataset/template-docs/README-Template-Usage.md

 * `data`: directory where dataset should be placed

-* `templates`: directory containing template files
+* `template-docs`: directory containing documentation (including a copy of this file) and examples for this repository template

 ### 1.3.
 License